 2. Prevailing Quota Premium

-PQP, not the COE, is the amount you pay to renew your COE.
-The Prevailing Quota Premium (PQP), is the moving average of the COE prices (QP) in the last 3 months.
+PQP, not the COE price, is the amount you pay to renew your COE.
+The Prevailing Quota Premium (PQP), is the moving average of the COE prices (QP) in the last three months.
 Let us clear the air that the PQP is not equivalent to the COE prices that is revised twice every month.
 The results will affect the PQP but it is not the same thing.

 3. Condition Of The Car